-The Democracy Index is an index compiled by the Economist Intelligence Unit.
-The index measures the states of democracy in 167 based on 60 indicator groups in five different categories: electoral process and pluralism, functioning of government, political participation, political culture, and civil liberties.
-Each country is scored between 0 and 10 in each of the five categories, then averaged for an overall score.
-Overall scores between 8.01 and 10 are considered full democracies, which there are 22 of in the world.
-There are ten countries with scores of 9.0 or higher.
-These are the most democratic nations in the world.
+The Democracy Index is an annual report compiled by the Economist Intelligence Unit.
+The index measures the state of democracy in 167 of the world's countries by tracking 60 indicators in five different categories: electoral process and pluralism, functioning of government, political participation, political culture, and civil liberties.
+The indicators are combined to give each category a rating on a 0 to 10 scale, and the five category scores are averaged to determine the overall index score.

 - Norway (9.87)